arangodb/docs/3.7/programs-starter-architecture.md

 ### Passing through `arangod` options

-The configuration file also supports setting pass through options.
+The configuration file also supports setting pass-through options.
 Options with same prefixes can be split into sections.

 ```conf